gayohignasius/react-movies-app/README.md

 5. If the button detail on the list is clicked, will redirect you to the new page contains detailed information about the movie.

 # note
-1. the unit test for components and autocomplete searchbox are not included in this project
+1. the unit test for components and autocomplete searchbox are not included yet in this project